1. Home

 Completed in 24 hours

-Finally, the ‘Completed in 24 hours’ graph allows you to see the number of tickets that were completed within a 24-hour time frame compared to the total number of tickets completed.
+The ‘Completed in 24 hours’ graph allows you to see the number of tickets that were completed within a 24-hour time frame compared to the total number of tickets completed.

 This graph offers valuable insights into your team’s performance in providing timely service to your customers.